keijiro/keijiro.github.io/index.md

 audio/visuals.
 See my [dev log] or [GitHub repos] if you're interested.

 Oh did I mention that I have a [Twitter] and a [Facebook] account?
 There are also a [YouTube] and a [Vimeo] channel.
-Sometimes I make music and drop to [SoundCloud].
+Sometimes I make music and share on [SoundCloud].

 You can ping me via [Twitter] or [Facebook], or in case of preferring good old